Liz Kendall: Labour Party leadership candidature

-On 10 May 2015, Kendall announced that she was standing as a successor to Ed Miliband for the Labour Party's leadership following its defeat in the general election a few days earlier.
+On 10 May 2015, Kendall announced that she was standing as a successor to Ed Miliband for the Labour Party leadership following their defeat in the 2015 general election.
 Kendall was regarded by many in the media as the Blairite candidate, though Kendall stated she would like to be known as the "modernising candidate".
-In mid-June, Kendall secured the 35 nominations needed for a place in the leadership ballot.

 Her leadership bid was supported by Shadow Cabinet colleagues Ivan Lewis, Chuka Umunna, Tristram Hunt, Emma Reynolds and Gloria De Piero.
 Senior Labour politicians supporting her included Alan Milburn, Alistair Darling, John Hutton and John Reid.

-On 19 May 2015, Chesterfield MP Toby Perkins was appointed as her leadership election campaign manager.
-Her campaign director was Morgan McSweeney, head of the LGA Labour Group.
-Her director of strategic communications was Mark Ferguson, former editor of LabourList.
-Other members of her campaign team included Hopi Sen, Margaret McDonagh and Tony Blair's former press spokesman Matthew Doyle.
 She also had the support of the Blue Labour Group within the Labour Party including figures such as Maurice Glasman and Rowenna Davis.

 In June 2015, Kendall's leadership bid received praise from The Sun, who said that she is the "only prayer they [the Labour Party] have".
 The Sun also praised her for saying "the country comes first" in response to Andy Burnham who said "the Labour Party always comes first" in the Newsnight Labour leadership hustings.
 Commentators from across the political spectrum said that Kendall was the leadership candidate the Conservatives would "fear the most".
 This claim was even re-stated by some Conservative politicians including George Osborne, Boris Johnson, Ruth Davidson, Anna Soubry and Philip Davies.

-Kendall finished 4th in the election, obtaining 4.5% (18,857) of the vote.
+Ultimately, Kendall finished 4th in the election, obtaining 4.5% (18,857) of the vote.

 Resignation from the Shadow Cabinet

 Kendall resigned from the Shadow Cabinet following the election of Jeremy Corbyn as Labour leader in September 2015.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

+At the snap 2017 general election, Kendall was again re-elected with an increased vote share of 60.8% and an increased majority of 11,060.

-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
-One year later James Chapman, former Director of Communications at HM Treasury under George Osborne, said, "We really need Liz Kendall to be the leader of [a] new centre party."
+In August 2017, James Chapman, former Director of Communications at HM Treasury under George Osborne, said, "We really need Liz Kendall to be the leader of [a] new centre party".
 Chapman had already tweeted his proposals for a new centrist political party opposed to Brexit, 'The Democrats'.
 After stepping down from frontline politics, Kendall was a regular guest on BBC current affairs programme This Week until its cancellation in July 2019.

+Kendall was again re-elected at the 2019 general election, with a decreased vote share of 49.7% and a decreased majority of 4,212.

 Return to frontbench

-Keir Starmer reappointed her to the frontbench after winning the 2020 Labour leadership election.
-After the November 2021 shadow cabinet reshuffle, it was announced that Karin Smyth will cover her duties while Kendall is on maternity leave.
+Keir Starmer reappointed Kendall to the frontbench after winning the 2020 Labour leadership election.
+Following the November 2021 shadow cabinet reshuffle, it was announced that Karin Smyth would cover her duties while Kendall was on maternity leave.

-Positions
+On 4 September 2023, she was appointed Shadow Secretary of State for Work and Pensions by Starmer as part of the 2023 British shadow cabinet reshuffle.